-Following the Great Canadian Flag Debate of 1963 and ’64, a design by prominent Canadian George Staney was chosen as the new flag of Canada after a 163-78 in the House of Commons.
+Ultimately, a design by historian George Stanley was chosen for the new design after a 163-78 vote in the House of Commons.

 On Jan.
-28, 1965, Queen Elizabeth II proclaimed the new flag.
-It was inaugurated on Feb.
-15 of the same year at an official ceremony held on Parliament Hill in Ottawa.
+28, 1965, Queen Elizabeth II proclaimed the new flag, which was inaugurated on Feb.
+15 of that year during an official ceremony held at Parliament Hill in Ottawa.

 In 2015, to mark the flag’s 50th anniversary, the Royal Canadian Mint issued a series of commemorative and circulating coins, including a 25-cent piece designed by Bonnie Ross.